berrybattle/berry-battle-server/README.md

 # berry-battle-server
-Simulation engine that runs on a server and officiates a Berry Battle between two Raspberry Pi 5s
+Berry Battle Server is a server side game simulator that officiates a match between two user defined AI algorithms executing on Raspberry Pi devices